Recommended Break-In Procedure for Rebuilt Engines

 - Before starting your rebuilt engine for the first time, be sure it is pressure lubricated.
 This means priming the oil pump with oil shaft rod or turn engine over with starter without spark plugs.

-- Stop the engine and re-torque head and manifold to engine manufacturer's specifications in proper sequence.
-Readjust tappets if necessary.
+- Stop the engine and re-torque heads and manifold to engine manufacturer's specifications in proper sequence.
+Re-adjust rocker arms and tappets if necessary.
 NOTE: look for any leaks, upper and lower.

-- After 1,000 miles of service, re-torque cylinder heads and manifolds to proper specifications.
-Re-adjust tappets.
-We suggest that this be done again at 6,000 miles.
+- Remember: After 500 miles of service, to re-torque cylinder heads and manifolds to proper specifications if needed.
+Re-adjust rocker arms and tappets if needed.
+We suggest that this be done again at 4,000 miles if needed.
 We know this means extra work, but it assures long and satisfactory engine performance.

 21632 N 7th.
 Ave.
 Phoenix Az.
 85027